ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 Test scripts should know as little as possible about the test environments so that the same test, with different configurations, can be run in different environments (like the cloud, an ITF, a PSI).
-As a consequence a test script should interact only with facades and with wrappers: no actions, no inputs, no configurations.
+As a consequence a test script should interact only with facades, with wrappers and with inputs: no actions, no configurations.
 Interaction with wrappers is needed to write meaningful assertions.

 ### RULE 2: Tests are agnostic to the SUT ecosystem